AIML-research/AIML-research.github.io/_pages/AIReadingLounge.md

 #### Resources on deepfakes, how to recognize them etc
 - <a href ="https://www.spotdeepfakes.org/en-US"> Spot the Deepfake</a>, educational quiz about deepfakes and manipulated media.
 Center for an Informed Public, University of Washington.

+## Disclaimer
+This are curated resources on AI for school kids.
+Work in progress...